EXECUTION STANDARDS

 STAY STRUCTURE

-Standard design rules:
+Standard design rules (enforced):

-Minimum two nights per region
+Minimum 2 nights per region – no exceptions

-No single-night remote stops
+No single‑night remote stops – excluded entirely

-Fatigue
+Fatigue from repacking

 COMMUNITY REVENUE FLOW

-Every stop has a defined economic function.
+Every stop has a defined economic function across three layers:

 EXPERIENCE CONTROL

-We prioritise:
+We enforce:

 ITINERARY INTEGRATION